ansyblenetwork/aquietlife/_posts/2021-08-05-incrementalism.md

 The last of these, a bit counterintuitively, is perhaps the most dangerous feature.
 It is hard to see whether a trading strategy is destined to be profitable in the long run, because losses are statistical anomalies in the short run.
 How does one know that one's strategy is worthwhile against opportunity costs - namely, passive investing?

 I think the unsatisfying answer is inevitable: One cannot know.
 But the great thing about thesis-driven, incrementally-automated trading is that it ratchets.
-A strategy or applet which surfaces relevant, timely, information, and reduces the workload of the trader, cannot be a bad thing.
+A strategy or applet which systematically surfaces relevant, timely, information, and reduces the workload of the trader, cannot be a bad thing.